motorsport-tools/shipping/modules/connectors/royalmail/README.md

 - Return-services and version helpers
 - Royal Mail Tracking API support

-> Note: the Python package/module path is `royalmail`, but the current Karrio gateway id exposed by this extension is `royalmail`.
+> Note: the Python package/module path is `royalmail`, the current Karrio gateway id exposed by this extension is `royalmail`.

 ---